Find out what the Hutt City Council is doing about climate change and how you can help.

 Following city-wide progress

-We are establishing a Climate Action Pathway Steering Group, made up of community representatives, to champion the Pathway, and to measure our city-wide progress on a quarterly basis.
+We have established a Climate Action Pathway Group, made up of community representatives, to champion the Pathway, and to keep track of our city-wide progress.

-This is in addition to Hutt City Council’s Climate Change & Sustainability Committee, which receives reports on progress against the Pathway.
+This is in addition to Hutt City Council’s Climate Change & Sustainability Committee, which receives reports on progress against the Pathway and Council’s own carbon reduction work.
 Find out more about the committee’s work at the regular committee meetings.